n00b69/woa-a52s/guide/uninstall.md

 ```

 ### Run the restore script
-> This will delete all your data, so back up anything beforehand if needes
+> This will delete all your data, so back up anything beforehand if needed
 ```cmd
 adb shell restore
 ```